 This June, Richter Studios celebrated its 20th anniversary.
-The pioneering company began its operations back in 1997 when digital cinema was in its inception.
+The pioneering company began its operations back in 1997 when digital cinema was in its infancy.
 Since then, the company has created over 10,000 videos for a wide range of clients and specializes in television commercials, brand films, corporate videos, explainer videos and animation.
 It’s a journey that has ultimately positioned Richter Studios as the leader in the vibrant Chicago video production scene.

 “It’s hard to believe just how far we’ve come since the first video I created back in 1997,” reflected CEO Jeremy Richter.
 “Today’s generation is not familiar with the challenges we faced two decades ago.
 Just getting video to play reliably on a computer was a real challenge back then, let alone creating content that was compelling.
 But we kept at it and built a real production powerhouse over time, one that has worked with so many of the world’s greatest brands and iconic personalities.
 I am most proud of the fact that I’ve built a world-class creative team whose skill set has far surpassed what mine ever was.
 The future for Richter Studios looks very bright and I’m excited for the new creative horizons we’ll explore in the future.”

 Richter worked as a graphic designer for the McClier Corporation, a design/build firm, in the 90’s.
 During his early years there, he introduced desktop video to the CEO of McClier, Grant McCullagh.
 This was during the rise of the Dot-Com phenomenon and McCullagh immediately saw how video could play a vital role in the company’s marketing efforts.
 The two created over 50 videos together with remarkable results.